marmitoTH/Unity-Prefab-Placement-Editor/README.md

 **Randomize size and rotation**, options to avoid bad tiling.
 Useful when you gonna paint some trees.

-**Hide in Hierarchy** just to avoid hundreds of prefabs showing in your scene hierarchy.
+**Hide in Hierarchy** is just to avoid hundreds of prefabs showing in your scene hierarchy.

+**Licence:**

+Do not sell or distribute as if it were your own.